-3.3 Renewal
+2.3 Renewal

-If the initial appointment is continued, the appointment will be renewed on the terms set out in clause 3 of this Agreement.
+If the initial appointment is continued, the appointment will be renewed on the terms set out in clause 2 of this Agreement.

-3.4 Annual Audit
+2.4 Annual Audit

 For initial appointment and each 12-month renewal phase thereafter, REAL's assessment of compliance with these T&Cs shall include an independent assessment of the Approved Laboratory.
 This assessment will include at least one visit to the premises of the Approved Laboratory and of any sub-contractor it may use (unless this is already audited by REAL as an Approved Laboratory).
+As for the initial assessment, Approved Laboratories which are not UKAS accredited will have, in addition, an audit of their QMS by the Independent Auditor on an annual basis.